LGBTQ+ Students Abroad

-All students, regardless of their sexual orientation or gender identity, should consider making study abroad a part of their degree program and most importantly, as a tool for the development of their identity and self-acceptance.
-Studying abroad can be a great time to learn about sexuality in different cultural contexts, gain perspective on sexual orientation in the United States, and forge connections across cultural barriers.
-It is important to realize that in many of the countries where students study, issues related to sexual orientation and gender may be different from those in the United States.
-While some countries are very accepting of LGBTQ people, others are intolerant.
+Students of all sexual orientations and genders should consider making study abroad a part of their degree program and consider it as a tool for developing their identity.
+Studying abroad can be a great time to learn about sexuality in different cultural contexts, gain perspective on sexual orientation in the United States and forge connections across cultures.

 Tips to Prepare for Study Abroad

-For country-specific information, you can view the US State Department's Country Factsheet for your country of interest for specific laws pertaining to LGBTQ people abroad.
-Additionally, you may view the Education Abroad's country guide, which provides safety risks, laws, and attitudes towards LGBTQ communities in popular study abroad destinations.
+- You can view the U.S. State Department's Country Factsheet for your country of interest for specific laws pertaining to LGBTQ+ people abroad.
+Additionally, you may view the Education Abroad's country guide, which provides safety risks, laws and attitudes towards LGBTQ+ communities in popular study abroad destinations.